MicrosoftDocs/architecture-center/docs/guide/data/helm-deployments-apache-nifi-content.md

 - Helm creates a manifest that describes the objects to deploy on Kubernetes.

 - Helm sends the manifest to the Kubernetes cluster.
-ZooKeeper provides cluster coordination.
+Apache ZooKeeper provides cluster coordination.

 - Kubernetes creates the specified objects.
 A NiFi deployment requires these objects:

   - Configuration objects.
   - Data volumes.
+Pod storage is temporary.
   - A log volume.
   - Pods that use an image to run NiFi in a container.
 Kubernetes uses a StatefulSet workload resource to manage the pods.
-  - A Kubernetes service.
+  - A Kubernetes service that makes the NiFi UI available to users.
-  - Ingress routes if the cluster uses ingress and makes the UI available through ingress.
+  - Ingress routes if the cluster uses ingress to make the UI available externally.

 ## Components

-The Helm chart includes the following components:
+A Helm chart is a collection of files in a folder with a tree structure.
+These files describe Kubernetes resources.
+You can configure the following components in a Helm chart:

 ### ZooKeeper